 One of the things I love about this salad is its flexibility.
 The original recipe calls for farro, but I used pearled barley as my grain, and though the recipe includes yellow split peas, I left those out and added cherry tomatoes for a more holiday-looking plate.
 My tip: Serve the crumbled goat cheese in a separate passing bowl, so you can monitor how much you're putting on your salad.
 This is salad is a great option if you're traveling with your dish; just wait to add the mixed greens until you reach your location.

 To see the recipe, read more.
-Ingredients For Salad Directions Serves 8-10.
+For Salad Serves 8-10.

 6 cups cooked pearled barley

 1 to 2 cups halved cherry tomatoes

 1 1/2 cups peas, fresh if possible, boiled for 30 seconds in salted water and drained